douglaswaugh/blog-posts/duplication-and-abstraction.md

 }
 ```

 This refactoring removes the same amount of duplication as the first.
 You might even think this to be better, as there are fewer classes created.
 Unfortunately it hasn't really solved any of our other problems.
 The rendering and the formatting cannot be tested independently and it is harder to swap either one out because one is tied to the other.
+In other words, we have coupled rendering together with formatting.
 The name of the new interface `RendererFormatter` and the new class that implements the interface `ConsoleRendererStringFormatter` are both compound names which describe doing more than one thing, signalling perhaps that this abstraction is in violation of [The Single Responsibility Principle][].

 Conclusion
 ---

-Perhaps this isn't the greatest example.
+This may not be the greatest example.
 Perhaps the second refactoring is better than the first given what we know about the system right now, i.e., not very much.
-We don't know if we'll need a different formatter, and we don't know if we need to render to a difference device.
-Perhaps this would be a good first step, until such time as we do need to format and render independently when we could refactor further.
+We don't yet know that rendering and formatting will ever need to be changed independently because we've never received that requirement.
+Perhaps the second refactoring would be a good first step, until such time as we do need to format and render independently when we could refactor further.
 Whether or not this was a good or a bad descision will only become apparent in due course and will depend on the changes to the system that are required.
-One thing is for sure - this design has coupled the concepts of rendering and formatting together which adds an element of risk to the design.

-However, I still think the examples give a good insight in to the sensitivity to conceptually different things within the code that is needed by a developer to enable the design to emerge.
+However, I still think the examples give a good insight in to the sensitivity to conceptually different things within the code that is needed by a developer to enable abstractions to emerge.

-I have also noticed this kind of coupling in my own code when I've been moving shared behaviour up to a base class (almost always a bad idea!).
-More than once I've noticed I've moved code shared between two controllers to a base controller class but the code I moved shared very little in common conceptually and yet I've coupled them together inside my new abstraction, the base controller class.

 This kind of sensitivity to the concepts in the code, and the level of abstraction they are is also critical when extracting methods in the same way as it is when extracting classes.
 Methods are also an abstraction.
-Even if the extracted methods don't get moved to classes of their own, it is still important that the method itself is meaningful on its own.
+Even if the extracted methods don't get moved to classes of their own, it is still important that the methods themselves are coherant.

+In the real world I have noticed the kind of coupling introduced in the name of eliviating duplication in my own code when I've been moving shared behaviour up to a base class.
+More than once I've noticed I've moved code shared between two controllers to a base controller class but the code I moved shared very little in common conceptually and yet I've coupled them together inside my new abstraction, the base controller class.
+A better way of removing the duplication might have been to create seperate classes injected in to the controllers as dependencies.

 To do
 ---